edrlab/members/content/members/Digital_Publishers_Federation_of_Japan.md

 services: []
 tags: []
 categories: ['Trade Organization']
-summary: "<p>The Digital Publishers Federation of Japan (DPFJ) aims to promote the digitalization of publishing culture, an important part of Japan’s cultural heritage; preserve and sustain the diversity of publishing culture; foster the sound development of digital publishing businesses by publishers; and, together with copyright holders, promote the growth and adoption of digital publishing not only in Japan but throughout the world.</p>
+summary: "<p>Densho-ren (Digital Publishers of Japan) aims to promote the digitization of Japan's publishing culture, which is a part of its cultural heritage, and works with copyright holders to spread digital publishing both in Japan and around the world.
+We're involved in various projects together with our 67 member companies, including major Japanese publishers.</p>

 <p>To achieve these objectives, DPFJ undertakes the following activities:</p>
 <ul>